neoforged/.github/primers/1.21.9/index.md

     - `TypeRefSchema` - Defines the json schema for an item either referencing another or some type.
 - `net.minecraft.server.jsonrpc.dataprovider.JsonRpcApiSchema` - A data provider that generates the json schema from the discovery service.
 - `net.minecraft.server.jsonrpc.internalapi`
+    - `GameRules` - An api that gets the current game rule value.
     - `MinecraftAllowListService` - A minecraft middle layer that handles communication from the management server about the allow list.
+    - `MinecraftAllowListServiceImpl` - The allow list implementation.
     - `MinecraftApi` - A minecraft api that handles all the services that communicate with the management server.
     - `MinecraftBanListService` - A minecraft middle layer that handles communication from the management server about the ban list.
+    - `MinecraftBanListServiceImpl` - The ban list implementation.
+    - `MinecraftExecutorService` - A minecraft middle layer that submits an arbitrary runnable or supplier to execute on the server.
+    - `MinecraftExecutorServiceImpl` - The executor implementation.
     - `MinecraftGameRuleService` - A minecraft middle layer that handles communication from the management server about the game rules.
+    - `MinecraftExecutorServiceImpl` - The executor implementation.
     - `MinecraftOperatorListService` - A minecraft middle layer that handles communication from the management server about the operator commands.
+    - `MinecraftOperatorListServiceImpl` - The operator list implementation.
     - `MinecraftPlayerListService` - A minecraft middle layer that handles communication from the management server about the player list.
+    - `MinecraftPlayerListServiceImpl` - The player list implementation.
     - `MinecraftServerSettingsService` - A minecraft middle layer that handles communication from the management server about the server settings.
+    - `MinecraftServerSettingsServiceImpl` - The server settings implementation.
     - `MinecraftServerStateService` - A minecraft middle layer that handles communication from the management server about the current server state and send messages.
+    - `MinecraftServerStateServiceImpl` - The server state implementation.
 - `net.minecraft.server.jsonrpc.methods`
     - `AllowlistService` - A service that handles communication from the management server about the allow list.
     - `BanlistService` - A service that handles communication from the management server about the player ban list.